oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 * The "aud" claim MUST identify the authorization server in trust domain B as a valid intended audience of the assertion using either the token endpoint as described Section 3 {{RFC7523}} or the issuer identifier as defined in Section 2 of {{RFC8414}}.
 * The authorization server in trust domain B SHOULD deny the request if it is not able to identify the subject.
-* Due to policy the request MAY be denied (for instance if federation with trust domain A is not established).
+* Due to policy the request MAY be denied (for instance if a trust relationship with trust domain A is not established).

 Section 3.1 of {{RFC7523}} describes the error response used in request denial cases.